danielsada/100daysofalgorithms/README.md

 Day 78:
 - [x] Micro service deployment architectures,
 - [x] I'm trying to enable CORS between all of them.
 Hell raised.
-I know CORS is for security, but DAMN.
+I know CORS is for security, but whoa..

 Day 79:
 - [x] Worked on a phong shader & a yaw and pitch camera based on Euler angles using quaternions. (private repo)

 Day 80:
 - [x] Cleaned up project, pausing for internship.

+Day 81:
+- [x] Renamed tests to be auto-discoverable, adding more tests to the suite, removing print statements from all the sides so we get a clean test pass.
+- [ ] Starting astar algorithm,
+- [ ] Changing email to correct one

 Things to implement when finished researching regular algorithms (due to the time they take)
  - [ ] Ford Fulkerson